“The glory of God is a human being fully alive” St Irenaeus

 At St Rose’s, Christ is the foundation of everything we do and the Gospels provide us with our influence and inspiration.We are a family whose members’ value and support each other through tolerance, understanding and mutual trust.

-Our children continue their spiritual journey at St Rose’s, we provide an experience that strengthens the child's understanding of the impact of the charitable work that they do and the choices they make.
+As our children continue their spiritual journey at St Rose’s, we provide an experience that strengthens the child's understanding of the impact of the charitable work that they do and the choices they make.
 We give our pupils opportunities to have deep and meaningful experiences of prayer in a variety of ways.

 Importantly, on their journey at St Rose’s, our pupils develop leadership skills in areas of life that support others.
 We encourage them to become inquisitive thinkers that question the world around them whilst celebrating and valuing difference in our world.
 We are a rights respecting school.